 Types of property that can be transferred as a gift include: real estate, stocks, bonds, certificates of deposit, or cash.
-Federal law permits an annual exclusion of up to \$13,000 on transfers to family members or other persons without payment of the federal gift tax.
-Thus, a person may give up to \$13,000 per donee a year to as many people as he or she desires.
+Federal law permits an annual exclusion of up to \$11,000 on transfers to family members or other persons without payment of the federal gift tax.
+Thus, a person may give up to \$11,000 per donee a year to as many people as he or she desires.

-Prior to 2002, the amount of the annual exclusion was \$10,000; from 2002-2005, \$11,000 from 2006-2008, \$12,000.
+Prior to 2002, the amount of the annual exclusion was \$10,000.
 The annual exclusion has been indexed for inflation since 1998 but by regulation could not be increased until the increment reached \$1,000.

-Example E: A father could give each of his four children up to \$13,000 in assets annually.
+Example E: A father could give each of his four children up to \$11,000 in assets annually.
 No federal gift tax return would be required.
-The father could continue gifting for as many years as he desired and reduce his taxable estate by \$52,000 each year.
-His children would not have to pay income taxes on the amounts they received.
-Each child is only responsible for taxes on any income earned on the gift property following the date of the gift.
+The father could continue gifting for as many years as he desired and reduce his taxable estate by \$44,000 each year.
+His children would not have to pay gift taxes on the amounts they received.
+Each child is responsible for taxes only on any income earned on the gift property following the date of the gift.

-The 709 Federal Gift Tax return does not need to be filed with the Internal Revenue Service for gift amounts lower than the annual exclusion (\$13,000).
+The 709 Federal Gift Tax return does not need to filed with the Internal Revenue Service for gift amounts lower than the annual exclusion (\$11,000).
 The annual exclusion is not cumulative.
 It cannot be carried over from one year to the next.

-Example F: A mother gifted her daughter \$5,000 in 2009.
-The annual exclusion is \$13,000.
-She cannot carry over the remaining \$8,000 in 2010 and have \$21,000 as an annual exclusion.
-In 2010, only the \$13,000 gift would fall under the annual exclusion.
+Example F: A mother gifted her daughter \$5,000 in 2002.
+The annual exclusion is \$11,000.
+She can not carry over the remaining \$6,000 in 2003 and have \$17,000 as an annual exclusion.
+In 2003, only \$11,000 gift would fall under the annual exclusion.